Emergency Dentist Port Orange

 Woman with tooth pain at dentists office

-• Do not use sharp objects to remove stuck food or other foreign items (such as toothpicks).
+Tip: Do not use sharp objects to remove stuck food or other foreign items (such as toothpicks).
 Instead, brush your teeth, use floss, and swish with water.
-If this does not remove the stuck item, call the dentist right away.
+If this does not remove the stuck item, give us a call.

 Dental Emergency FAQs